 1. Labrador Retrievers

 Smart and clever, these dogs excel at “retrieving” the goods.
 Ever seen a dog stand up and eat off a table?
 Watch out, Labrador owners.

 Energetic and a bit mischievous, the beagle has a nose that knows.
 Prone to obesity, keep these pooches out of the kitchen.
 They’re driven to eat.

 Playful and inquisitive, this working dog is devoted to its family—and its love of food.
 Reward your boxer for good behavior with a safe dog treat while everyone is eating.

 4. Great Danes

 This dog’s height definitely gives it an advantage and many Great Danes shamelessly think the counter is just another eating surface.

 5. Border Collies

-C’mon, border collies are like the James Bond of dogs.
-Perhaps one of the smartest dogs if not “the” smartest dog, the border collie has the ability to lay in wait, keep its eye on the target and then spring into action when your back is turned.
+Border collies are considered one of the smartest breeds of dog, so you know if there’s a way to counter-cruise, they’ll figure it out.
+The border collie has the ability to wait, keep an eye on the target and spring into action when your back is turned.